KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 By default, the RESTful APIs only interact with reserves that were added in a **permissioned** manner.
 Most of these endpoints support a `only_official_reserve` parameter for the inclusion of permissionless reserves.
 You may find more information about the difference between permissioned and permissionless reserves [in this section](reserves-types.md#permissionless-vs-permissioned).

 ## Fee Sharing Program
-Wallets have the opportunity to join our *Fee Sharing Program*, which allows fee sharing on each swap that originates from your wallet.
+You have the opportunity to join our *Fee Sharing Program*, which allows fee sharing on each swap that originates from your platform.
 Learn more about the program [here](integrations-feesharing.md)!